Advanced assessment of Beam Induced Background at a Muon Collider: Introduction

-As demonstrated by MAP results, the amount of BIB impacting the detector depends on the CM energy and on the instantaneous luminosity, key figures of the interaction region (IR) design.
-A ``Higgs Factory'' muon collider would in fact present a BIB~\cite{ref:mok2018} totally different from that of multi-TeV muon colliders and a huge optimization effort is needed to have the same level of background in the detector.

-In this context, in parallel with this renewed interest in a possible muon collider, the need arose of a further extended MARS15 approach - using a different Monte Carlo code, FLUKA~\cite{ref:FLUKA1,ref:FLUKA2}, to perform BIB studies, allowing to easily go from the machine optics to the Monte Carlo simulation.

-A seamless transition between optics and Monte Carlo simulations is indeed a crucial point.
-In fact, as demonstrated by the first BIB MAP study~\cite{ref:mok2012}, the MDI optimization is expected to be an iterative process, in which each and every change performed in the machine optics, even hundreds of meters away from the IP, can substantially change the BIB in the detector.
+The amount of BIB impacting the detector depends on the CM energy and on the instantaneous luminosity, key figures of the IR design.
+Each machine configuration requires a dedicated optimization of the MDI region, which requires a seamless transition between machine optics and Monte Carlo simulations.
+As demonstrated by the first comprehensive BIB studies~\cite{ref:mok2012} performed with MARS15, the MDI optimization is expected to be an iterative process, where changes in the machine optics, even hundreds of meters away from the IP, can substantially affect the BIB distribution in the detector.

-To this aim, in this paper a flexible and powerful approach to BIB simulation is presented, based on the FLUKA Monte Carlo code, and results for the 1.5~TeV CM energy case are shown.
+In this paper a flexible and advanced approach to BIB simulation is presented, based on the FLUKA Monte Carlo code~\cite{ref:FLUKA1, ref:FLUKA2}; results for the 1.5~TeV CM energy case based on the MAP design of the collider are shown.
+A quantitative benchmark against MARS15 results for the same configuration is reported, showing the reliability of the simulation tool.